Moving Essentials - Everything you need when moving out of home for the first time

 Moving out of home for the first time can be daunting.
-Our essential checklist includes everything you need to make moving out easy.
+Our essential checklist includes everything from removalists, to how to handle new room mates, to make moving out easy.
 Read on to see what we include in this go-to apartment checklist.

 If you're moving into an apartment that covers the cost of utilities in the rental price, be sure to check the lease or ask the real estate agency to see who is responsible for activating the utilities.
 Sometimes the landlord will do this, other times the tenant is responsible.
 It's important they are activated on time for your move, otherwise you'll be left in the cold and dark with no Wi-Fi!

 Water is always connected and stays in the landlord's name.
 There are different tenancy guidelines for payment of water, for example, in NSW the landlord is responsible for payment of water supply charges unless required otherwise.